-DATA browser books are open access, licensed under the Creative Commons Attribution By Attribution Share Alike License.
-Under this license, authors allow anyone to download, reuse, reprint, modify, distribute, and/or copy their work so long as the authors and source are cited and resulting derivative works are licensed under the same or similar license.
-No permission is required from the authors or the publisher.
+DATA browser books are open access, licensed under the Creative Commons Attribution By Attribution Share Alike License or CC4r * COLLECTIVE CONDITIONS FOR RE-USE License.
+No permission is required from the authors or the publisher, although you might like to let us know.
 Books are developed through a peer-review process, and are freely available for PDF download as well as print copies for sale through online/offline book stores.